 Are you finding all of this complicated?
 You’re not alone, it can be easy to get lost in all this jargon.
 Having said that, we strongly believe that with the right tools and a little coaching, complying with CASL is easy.
 And it should definitely not stop you from doing email marketing, since it remains one of the most effective, and profitable marketing strategies!

 That’s why we’ve decided to offer a free online workshop “Email Marketing in the CASL Era: How to navigate CASL compliance worry-free, while attaining maximum business success!”
-Sign-up now!

 The information presented by Cyberimpact is a general interpretation of the law.
 This information is not, and should not be interpreted as legal advice.
 If you need legal advice, consult your lawyer.